Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Conclusion

-The performance of a 28-layer electromagnetic HGCAL prototype was studied in a CERN beam test.
-The detector was exposed to positron beams of nominal energies ranging from 20 to 300~GeV.
-Raw data were read out for each single pad in the form of calorimeter hits, and subsequently calibrated and converted to the energy deposited in the pads in units of MIPs.
+The performance of a 28-layer electromagnetic HGCAL prototype with a lateral segmentation of 1.1$\cm^2$ was studied in a beam test at CERN.
+The detector was exposed to positron beams with nominal energies ranging from 20 to 300~GeV.

-Direct comparison between data and MC in terms of measured energy showed that the data undershoots the MC by 3.5\%, independent of the beam energy.
-Correcting for this overall scale, the agreement between data and MC in terms of absolute visible energy was found to be at the level of 2\% for the full energy range.
-The measured energies resolution yielded a stochastic term of 22~$\sqrt{\text{GeV}}$\% and constant term of 0.6\%, in agreement with the simulation.
-The energy response linearity of the prototype was better than 2.5\% using a linear fit of the measured energy.
-Similar performance was obtained using the reconstructed energy deposited in the CE-E prototype either with the Sampling Fraction or dEdx method.
+Direct comparison between data and simulation of the measured energies shows that the data is less than the simulation by 3.5\%, independent of the beam energy.
+Correcting for this overall scale, the agreement between data and simulation was found to be at the level of 2\% for the full energy range.
+The stochastic term in the measured energy resolution is 0.22~$\sqrt{\text{GeV}}$ and the constant term is 0.6\%, in close agreement with simulation.
+The linearity of the energy response is better than 2.5\%.
+Similar performance was obtained using the reconstructed energy deposited in the CE-E prototype estimated with two alternative methods.

-The capabilities of the prototype were also studied in terms of the spatial and angular resolution.
-At the highest energy, using the reconstructed shower axis, the position resolution is less than 0.3~mm and the angular resolution is better than 5~mrad.
+The spatial and angular resolutions were also studied as a function of the beam energy.
+At the highest energy, using the reconstructed shower axis, the lateral position resolution was estimated to be less than 0.3~mm, and the angular resolution was found to be in the order of 4.5~mrad.

-Lateral and longitudinal shower shapes were also measured and compared to the simulation.
-A good agreement was found in the case of longitudinal shower shapes for all energies.
-A study of the measured shapes and their comparison with the Longo parameterization was presented, showing a good agreement of measurements with this empirical analytical expression.
-The lateral shower shapes showed sensitivity to pad-to-pad cross talk and better agreement with MC was observed only after the measured cross talk noise was properly simulated.
+Lateral and longitudinal shower shapes were measured and compared to the simulation.
+Good agreement was found in the case of longitudinal shower shapes for all energies, with the 3.5\% overall difference between data and simulation located in the core of the shower.
+The empirical parameterization matched well the longitudinal shower shapes.
+For the first layers, the lateral shower shapes show a sensitivity to pad-to-pad crosstalk, which, when included in the simulation, improves the agreement with the data.

-Based on these results, we conclude that the full 28-layer Si prototype calorimeter exhibits a nominal performance meeting the design requirements.
-Although this prototype is not identical to the final design for HGCAL at HL-LHC, its excellent performance and smooth operation during the 2018 test beam at CERN, indicate that the design is sound and the detector will meet the physics requirements.